Global Entrepreneurship Week 2012 was held in Israel in November 2012.

 Michael talked about the process of creating and initiating the project.
 The fun and the difficulties, the possibilities and the challenges and challenges from concept to product on the store shelves.

 Dana Eliyahu founded her project Gam Ani Tut after identifying an associations' need for donations and business' need to get exposure and expand their sales.

 The project connects businesses to workers' associations in Ramat Hasharon and both sides benefit.
 Dana told the students how she had the idea while living in England.

-She spoke about the process of starting a project, the challenges, marketing and how her goals spread the project to more cities.
+She spoke about the process of starting a project, the challenges, marketing and about her goal to spread the project to other cities.

-Three 6th grade classes heard lectures from the following entrepreneurs:
+Three sixth grade classes listened to lectures by the following entrepreneurs: